The Fermionic Entanglement Entropy of the Vacuum State of a Schwarzschild Black Hole Horizon

 The article is structured as follows.
-Section~\ref{SecPreliminiaries} provides the necessary preliminaries on entanglement entropy, the Dirac equation, the Schwarzschild Propagator and Schatten classes.
+Section~\ref{SecPreliminiaries} provides the necessary preliminaries on entanglement entropy, the Dirac equation, the Dirac propagator in the Schwarzschild geometry and some technical tools involving Schatten classes and pseudo-differential operators.
 In Section~\ref{secregproj} the regularized projection operator on the negative-frequency solutions of the Dirac equation is defined and decomposed into angular momentum modes.
 For each angular momentum mode, the resulting functional calculus is formulated and the corresponding operator is rewritten in the language of pseudo-differential operators.
 Moreover, the symbol will be further simplified at the horizon.
-After these preparations, we can give a mathematical definition of the entanglement entropy (Section~\ref{secdefentropy}).
-In the slightly technical Section~\ref{SecPropertiesOpa}, we establish some helpful tools for working with pseudo-differential operators.
-Following the preparations, the core of the work begins in Section~\ref{Sec trace of the limiting operator}, where we calculate the entropy of a simplified limiting operator (in the sense that the regularization goes to zero) at the horizon.
-Afterwards (Section \ref{Sec Estimating the Error Terms}) we estimate the error caused by using the limiting operator instead of the regularized one.
-It turns out that it drops out in the limiting process.
+After these preparations, the core of this works begins in Section~\ref{secregvac}, where the regularized fermionic vacuum and the corresponding (R{\'e}nyi) entanglement entropy of the event horizon is defined.
+In Section~\ref{Sec trace of the limiting operator} the entropy of a simplified limiting operator (in the sense that the regularization goes to zero) at the horizon.
+Afterward, we estimate the error caused by using the limiting operator instead of the regularized one (Section~\ref{Sec Estimating the Error Terms}).
+It turns out that this error drops out in the limiting process.